Keto vs. AtkinsFebruary 28th, 2020

 For a full keto diet grocery list, check out this post.
 And here are a few basic keeps to jump start your keto diet.

 - Be a smart snacker.
-Snacking isn’t really a hallmark of the keto diet since it may spike blood sugar levels and bring you out of ketosis, but it’s OK to enjoy a few nibbles here and there, like before a workout.
+Snacking isn’t really a hallmark of the keto diet since it may spike blood sugar levels and bring you out of ketosis, but it’s OK to enjoy a few nibbles here and there.
 Try hard-boiled eggs, nuts and seeds, or nut butters.
 Thrive Market also offers an extensive selection of keto-friendly snacks, like CHOMPS, a brand that offers a responsibly raised alternative to the classic jerky stick.
 With lean proteins, healthy fats, and nearly 0 grams of carbohydrates, it’s the perfect road trip snack for your keto companions.

 - Manage “keto flu” symptoms.
 If you end up experiencing unpleasant side effects of starting a keto diet that make you feel like you have a cold, be sure to take care of yourself until symptoms subside.
 This post has lots of tips!